ostenbom/objectpokemon/README.md

 - A pokemon with 0 HP is dead
 - Defence increases your chance of dodging an attack, up to 50%
 - Attack is your base damage inflicted on each move
+- No more than 4 move types allowed
 - Your type of pokemon / attack will decide your *multiplier* according to the following table

 | Attack\Defend | Water | Fire | Earth | Normal |